stephanie82203/stephanie82203/README.md

 **_About Me_**

-I'm a 4th-year Statistics major with a minor in Economics.
+I am a new grad student from Carleton University, where I majored in Statistics and minored in Economics.
 My academic journey began with a focus on mathematics and economics, but as I went further, I discovered my true passion lies in statistics.
 This field allows me to explore how data and numbers relate to real-world scenarios, enabling me to communicate these findings effectively.